Jean-Poul/Data-Science-Exam-Project/README-STAGE2.md

 https://www.kaggle.com/datasets/paultimothymooney/stock-market-data

 ### 2. Collect and integrate the data sources in shared repository by either ETL (Extract Transform Load) or ELT (Extract Load Transform).
 Our data will be loaded straight into the system to begin with.
 This might change further down the line.
-Thoughts:
+Iitial thoughts:
 - Webscrape news.
 - Load data from our database.